bdestombe/python-flopy-parser/README.md

 You cannot send both outbase64file and logfile to stdout.
 They will be mixed and the resulting output file is not readable.

 # Example usage in python
-This might need somework and is subject to change in the future.

 ```python
 from flopymetascript.flopymetascript import process